peterflynn/everyscrub/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Brackets Sprint 14 or newer (or any version of Adobe Edge Code).
-Undo functionality is improved when running in Brackets Sprint 20 or newer (Edge Code Preview 3 or newer).
+Brackets Sprint 33 or newer (Adobe Edge Code Preview 7 or newer).

+Use the older release at [commit `e974ebd8`](https://github.com/peterflynn/everyscrub/commit/e974ebd8) if you need compatibility with older versions of Brackets and Edge Code.